Preparing for Secondary School

 Do I go through the usual online admissions process if my child has an education health and care plan?

-If your child has an education health and care plan you apply directly to the special needs department and give the name of your two chosen schools.
+If your child has an education health and care plan you apply directly to the special needs department and give the name of your two preferred schools.
 You need to use the blue form provided by the SEN department, which will be sent to you in September.
-This needs to be returned by 31 October 2021 but if you complete it sooner, we can start consulting schools earlier.
+This needs to be returned by 31 October 2022 but if you complete it sooner, we can start consulting schools earlier.
 If you have not chosen your local school we will also consult them.

 Can my child attend a special school without an EHCP?